- Senior Talk: 7 Soon-To-Be Graduates Reflect on Final Projects

 1. Everyone can do something.

-For Alumni Association President Kathleen Early ’92, the holidays have long been an opportunity to give back—a legacy she inherited from her parents. ...
+For Alumni Association President Kathleen Early ’92, the holidays have long been an opportunity to give back—a legacy she inherited from ...

 Geography is everywhere you look—from the phones we carry in our pockets to the navigation systems in our cars to the debate over geo-political issues, says Dr. Ed Kinman, a Longwood ...